-13.3 Suspected asbestos
+14.4 Suspected asbestos

 If a worker suspects there is asbestos in a council workplace, they should inform their manager or supervisor.
-A competent worker should check the asbestos register for existing asbestos locations and control measures and may need to arrange for an inspection and sampling of the material (refer to section 13.1.1).
+A competent worker should check the asbestos register for existing asbestos locations and control measures may need to be arranged along with an inspection and sampling of the material (refer to section 14.1.1).
 If it is likely that asbestos or suspected asbestos is present, the asbestos register will be updated and workers will be notified of any newly identified asbestos locations.

-Council may need to manage the suspected asbestos as outlined in section 14.
-If the suspected asbestos has been disturbed and has, or could, become airborne, council may need to respond immediately as outlined in section 15.
+Council may need to manage the suspected asbestos as outlined in section 15.
+If the suspected asbestos has been disturbed and has, or could, become airborne, council may need to respond immediately as outlined in section 16.

-14. Managing asbestos-related risks in council workplace
+15. Managing asbestos-related risks in council workplace

-14.1 Asbestos management plan
+15.1 Asbestos management plan

-Council has an asbestos management plan for asbestos in the council workplace which can be found on Council's infonet.
+Council has an asbestos management plan for asbestos in the council workplace which can be found on Council's Infonet.

-The asbestos management plan will be accessible, reviewed, revised and otherwise managed as mandated by the NSW Work Health and Safety Regulation 2011 clause 429.
+The asbestos management plan will be accessible, reviewed, revised and otherwise managed as mandated by the NSW Work Health and Safety Regulation 2011 2017 clause 429.

-14.2 Asbestos management plan for naturally occurring asbestos
+15.2 Asbestos management plan for naturally occurring asbestos